JustinDavis7/my-code-playground/Demos/Simple C# WPF Application/README.md

 ### AFTER THOUGHTS
 &ensp;&ensp;Ok so this was a waste of time.
 It's not as much a tutorial as, copy and paste to see it happen.
 I was hoping it would actually have some more info or tips, but there's almost nothing to this.
 The previous two Microsoft tutorials were much better... this is dissapointing.

+## Modern Desing Demo
+&ensp;&ensp;This tutorial helped me learn a few new ways of displaying content in a WPF/Xaml project.
+It show cased adjusting the view in a single window - which is something I wish I had found earlier - when a user clicks on a tab/radio button on the side of the window.
+It's fairly simple, with little actual use in this example but it showed me the basics of setting up something dynamic which is useful.
+I also got to see how to add photos, fonts, and a bit more experience with binding.
+The video was very fast, and most of the intricate things are glassed over, but I feel like I understood enough of what was shown to say I could replecate it if I needed/wanted to for something else.
+The video I followed is available at this link: https://www.youtube.com/watch?v=PzP8mw7JUzI